North Carolina Drivers License Renewal

 How to Renew Your NC Driver's License

 To renew drivers licenses in North Carolina, drivers can either apply online or in person at a DMV office.
 Residents are permitted to renew drivers licenses online every other renewal cycleâif your previous renewal was done online, then you must apply for your next one in-office.
 Online drivers license renewal applicants must visit the North Carolina DMV web-services site with their current drivers license in hand and certify that their information has not changed since their last renewal.
 Renewing drivers licenses in person requires a driver to pass the vision and traffic signs tests.
 Applicants must provide two proofs of identification or their current drivers license at the time of application.

 North Carolina drivers license renewal fees vary based upon the length of validity of one's credential.
 The fee to renew a Class C drivers licenses is $5 per year of validation.
 Therefore, the eight-year drivers license renewal fee is $40.
 The fee for five-year drivers license renewals is $25.

-When to Renew Your North Carolina Driver's License
+Your North Carolina Driver's License

 Renew your drivers licenses in NC up to six months prior to the expiration date.
 As a reminder, the North Carolina DMV will mail drivers license renewal notices approximately 60 days before they expire.
 Drivers may renew expired drivers licenses up to one year following the expiration date.